 Additionally, most young adults adopted an "invincibility" mindset.
 Younger Americans believe they won't get hurt too seriously and won't need health care insurance.
 However, Blue Cross and Blue Shield of Minnesota found that the number of young adults in need of health care is steadily increasing.
-The amount of 18 to 34 year olds that needed medical attention increased 9 percent between 2001 and 2005.

 "Young adults are not invincible.
 A ski accident could set them back $50,000," says Cheryl Froland, Blue Cross director of individual sales and agency relations in a press release.
 "That debt could be catastrophic for them so early in their adulthood."